cjakabos/portfolio-web/README.md

 2. Tests for note creation, viewing, editing, and deletion.
 3. Tests for credential creation, viewing, password encryption, editing, and deletion.
 4. Test for checking empty file upload.

+## Dependencies

+The project requires the use of Java 11 and Maven.

 ## Installing instructions